Erin Shank: Waco's water quality likely saved by the bell as sine die approaches

 People are also reading…

+After spending millions of dollars, we were able to solve the problem with bipartisan legislation and a permitting system.
+Waco’s water is still not great, but it is vastly improved from those days back in 2001.

 HB 2827 would have changed all that by repealing the permitting system and other measures that gave us the cleaner water quality that we have today.
-Although our State Representative Doc Anderson vowed to “strongly oppose” HB 2827, his ineffective efforts were unsuccessful.
-This bill was passed in the House by other representatives of Anderson’s own party and he could not persuade them against advocating for it or build a large coalition of other representatives to help him oppose it.
-Heck, he could not even persuade the State Representative representing East Waco, Angelia Orr, to vote with him against HB2827 and protect the water quality in all of Waco, including her district.
+Although our state Rep. Doc Anderson vowed to strongly oppose HB 2827, his ineffective efforts were unsuccessful.
+This bill was passed in the House by other representatives of Anderson’s own party and he could not persuade them against advocating for it or build a coalition of other representatives to help him oppose it.
+Heck, he could not even persuade the state representative representing East Waco, Angelia Orr, to vote with him against HB 2827 and protect the water quality in all of Waco, including her district.

 HB 2827 passed the Texas House on May 5, and was sent to the Texas Senate for consideration.
-It is now sitting in the Senate Natural Resources Committee.
+It is now sitting in the Senate Natural Resources and Economic Development Committee.
 The Texas Legislature only meets once every other year and for only 140 days.
-This session of the Texas legislature will end on May 29 — commonly referred to as Sine Die.
-Because there is simply not enough time for HB2827 to have a committee hearing and then be voted out of the Senate before Sine Die, the quality of Waco’s water has literally been “saved by the bell.”
+This session of the Texas Legislature will end Monday — commonly referred to as sine die.
+Because there is simply not enough time for HB 2827 to have a committee hearing and then be voted out of the Senate before sine die, the quality of Waco’s water has literally been “saved by the bell.”

 My friends, elections have consequences.